arietimmerman/a11n/src/about/README.md

 # About a11n

-The __a11n__ company is an Identity Security Services organization dedicated to help you connect anything with confidence.
+The __a11n__ company is an idependent Identity and Access Management consultancy organization dedicated to help you connect anything with confidence.

 We uniquely combines academic insights with a pragmatic approach.
 The goal is to deliver the most ideal solution within the timeframe and resources available.